crazyscot/brot3/README.md

+# brot3

 An interactive fractal explorer.

 This is my third Mandelbrotter.
-[brot2](https://github.com/crazyscot/brot2) was the previous incarnation.
+[`brot2`](https://github.com/crazyscot/brot2) was the previous incarnation, an interactive GTK+ application.
+The original `brot` was written in C, output only to the terminal, and has long since been lost to the mists of time.

 ![A screenshot of the brot3 window showing a zoom into the Mandelbrot set.](brot3c.jpg)

-This time it's in Rust and has itself something of a chequered history...
+This time around it's in Rust and has quite the history.

 - brot3 1.0 started out using Tauri and OpenSeadragon for its UI.
 - Version 2.0 (never released) was an attempt to rework the GUI using slint.